chiroptical/texcollab/README.md

 texcollab
 =========

 A LaTeX/Git wrapper for the "Advisor-Student/s Mergeless" model written entirely in shell script.
+I work on an up to date Arch Linux machine and I suppose the compatability should be okay, but you will obviously need `git`, `openssh`, and `latex` (we use `texlive`).
+If you have issues, please ask me, but I can't guarentee I can help with everything.

 # Why does this exist?